-The oyster plant, Rhoeo spathacea, [ROH-ee-oh] [spath-ay-SEE-uh], displays boat-shaped bracts holding little white flowers.
+The oyster plants, Rhoeo spathacea, [ROH-ee-oh] [spath-ay-SEE-uh], displays boat-shaped bracts holding little white flowers.

 Rhoeo spathacea is native to Guatemala, Belize, and Southern Mexico.

-These tropical plants are also naturalized in Louisiana and South Florida where it’s considered an invasive species.
+These tropical plants are also naturalized in North America in Louisiana and South Florida where it’s considered an invasive species.

-The beautiful plant has become a popular choice for its simple yet bold appearance.
+The beautiful oyster plant has become a popular choice for its simple yet bold appearance.

 The variegated sports has unique foliage featuring three colors with stripes of green, pink, and white on top and purple underneath.